 If you experience back pain that doesn’t respond to at-home measures of care, it may point to an underlying issue.
 At aCELLerated Interventional Orthopedics, interventional spine and pain management physician Brian Rich, MD, offers a variety of safe and effective treatments to reduce back pain.
-To make an appointment at the practice in Southlake, Texas, or Lawton, Oklahoma, call the nearest office today or book online.
+To make an appointment at the practice in Decatur, Texas, or Lawton, Oklahoma, call the nearest office today or book online.

 Back pain is characterized by any stiffness, aching, or general discomfort that affects your spine.
 Often, it occurs as a result of physical activity, like working or playing sports, but it can also occur due to an underlying issue, like a herniated disc or pinched nerve.